 The effects of money laundering are severe and extensive.
-It can create global and local impacts for businesses, economies, and societies.
+It can create global and local impacts on businesses, economies, and nations.
 The negative effects of money laundering on the economy are quite numerous.

 What Are The Negative Effects of Money Laundering on The Economy?

 Money laundering damages financial sector institutions critical for economic growth, promoting crime and corruption that slow economic growth and reducing efficiency in the real sector of the economy.
 Most global research focuses on two major money-laundering sectors: drug trafficking and terrorist organizations.
 The effect of successfully clearing drug money is obvious: more drugs, more crime, and more violence.
 The link between money laundering and terrorism can be a bit more complicated, for an obvious example is terrorists knocking down money so that the authorities cannot monitor them and prevent their planned attacks.

 Money laundering is a problem not only in the world's major financial markets and sea centers but also in emerging markets.
 As emerging markets open up their economies and financial sectors, they become increasingly appropriate targets for money laundering activities.
 It creates unpredictable changes in money demand, as well as causes large fluctuations in international capital flows and exchange rates.